AriFordsham/GHCWiki/trac-tickets.md

 A  ticket contains the following information attributes:

-- **Reporter** - The author of the ticket.
+- **Reporter** — The author of the ticket.
-- **Type** - The nature of the ticket (for example, defect or enhancement request)
+- **Type** — The nature of the ticket (for example, defect or enhancement request).
+See TicketTypes for more details.

-- **Component** - The project module or subsystem this ticket concerns.
+- **Component** — The project module or subsystem this ticket concerns.
-- **Version** - Version of the project that this ticket pertains to.
+- **Version** — Version of the project that this ticket pertains to.
-- **Keywords** - Keywords that a ticket is marked with.
+- **Keywords** — Keywords that a ticket is marked with.
 Useful for searching and report generation.

-- **Priority** - The importance of this issue, ranging from *trivial* to *blocker*.
+- **Priority** — The importance of this issue, ranging from *trivial* to *blocker*.
+A pull-down if different priorities where defined.
-- **Milestone** - When this issue should be resolved at the latest.
+- **Milestone** — When this issue should be resolved at the latest.
+A pull-down menu containing a list of milestones.
-- **Assigned to/Owner** - Principal person responsible for handling the issue.
+- **Assigned to/Owner** — Principal person responsible for handling the issue.
-- **Cc** - A comma-separated list of other users or E-Mail addresses to notify. *Note that this does not imply responsiblity or any other policy.*
+- **Cc** — A comma-separated list of other users or E-Mail addresses to notify. *Note that this does not imply responsiblity or any other policy.*

-- **Resolution** - Reason for why a ticket was closed.
+- **Resolution** — Reason for why a ticket was closed.
 One of `fixed`, `invalid`, `wontfix`, `duplicate`, `worksforme`.
-- **Status** - What is the current status?
+- **Status** — What is the current status?
 One of `new`, `assigned`, `closed`, `reopened`.
-- **Summary** - A brief description summarizing the problem or issue.
+- **Summary** — A brief description summarizing the problem or issue.
+Simple text without [WikiFormatting](wiki-formatting).
-- **Description** - The body of the ticket.
+- **Description** — The body of the ticket.
 A good description should be specific, descriptive and to the point.
+Accepts [WikiFormatting](wiki-formatting).

+**Notes:**

-**Note:** Versions of Trac prior to 0.9 did not have the *type* field, but instead provided a *severity* field and different default values for the *priority* field.
+- Versions of Trac prior to 0.9 did not have the *type* field, but instead provided a *severity* field and different default values for the *priority* field.
 This change was done to simplify the ticket model by removing the somewhat blurry distinction between *priority* and *severity*.
 However, the old model is still available if you prefer it: just add/modify the default values of the *priority* and *severity*, and optionally hide the *type* field by removing all the possible values through [trac-admin](trac-admin).

-**Note:** the [ type](http://trac.edgewall.org/intertrac/TicketTypes), [ component](http://trac.edgewall.org/intertrac/TicketComponent), version, priority and severity fields can be managed with [trac-admin](trac-admin) or with the [ WebAdmin](http://trac.edgewall.org/intertrac/WebAdmin) plugin.
+- the [ type](http://trac.edgewall.org/intertrac/TicketTypes), [ component](http://trac.edgewall.org/intertrac/TicketComponent), version, priority and severity fields can be managed with [trac-admin](trac-admin) or with the [ WebAdmin](http://trac.edgewall.org/intertrac/WebAdmin) plugin.

-**Note:** Description of the builtin *priority* values is available at [ TicketTypes](http://trac.edgewall.org/intertrac/TicketTypes%23Whyistheseverityfieldgone)
+- Description of the builtin *priority* values is available at [ TicketTypes](http://trac.edgewall.org/intertrac/TicketTypes%23Whyistheseverityfieldgone)

 ## Changing and Commenting Tickets

-Once a ticket has been entered into Trac, you can at any time change the information by **annotating** the bug.
-This means changes and comments to the ticket are logged as a part of the ticket itself.
+With appropriate permissions, as already mentioned [above](trac-tickets#), a ticket entered into Trac can at any time be modified by **annotating**.

+Then, annotations like changes and comments to the ticket are logged as a part of the ticket itself.
 When viewing a ticket, the history of changes will appear below the main ticket area.

-*In the Trac project, we use ticket comments to discuss issues and tasks.
-This makes understanding the motivation behind a design- or implementation choice easier, when returning to it later.*
+Comment editing (available since 0.12) is meant to be used to make small corrections to comments, like fixing formatting, forgotten [WikiFormatting](wiki-formatting) or spelling errors, not major edits.
+For longer edits, you should be adding a new comment instead.
+Editing a comment will not produce a new entry on [timeline](/trac/ghc/timeline) while entering a new comment or other changes will do.

+All edits (field changes, new comments, comment edits) update the "last changed" time of the ticket.

+**Notes:**

-**Note:** An important feature is being able to use [TracLinks](trac-links) and [WikiFormatting](wiki-formatting) in ticket descriptions and comments.
+- An important feature is being able to use [TracLinks](trac-links) and [WikiFormatting](wiki-formatting) in ticket descriptions and comments.
 Use [TracLinks](trac-links) to refer to other issues, changesets or files to make your ticket more specific and easier to understand.

-**Note:** See [TracNotification](trac-notification) for how to configure email notifications of ticket changes.
+- See [TracNotification](trac-notification) for how to configure email notifications of ticket changes.

-**Note:** See [TracWorkflow](trac-workflow) for information about the state transitions (ticket lifecycle), and how this workflow can be customized.
+- See [TracWorkflow](trac-workflow) for information about the state transitions (ticket lifecycle), and how this workflow can be customized.

 ## Default Values for Drop-Down Fields